 The more known you are, the more you can charge.
 That’s obviously why celebrities can charge so much even if they suck as speakers.
 It has nothing to do with their speaking skills…it’s just a matter of image and the prestige they have.

 Anyone can build a speaking business.
 It’s just a matter of how bad you want it.
 How much specialized knowledge can you get?
 And do you just say you’re going to do something or do you actually do it?

-If you want details about the speaking industry, and I mean some serious details that will help you become a more business-savvy speaker, then I suggest you join the PLATFORM members area.
+If you want details about the speaking industry, and I mean some serious details that will help you become a more business-savvy speaker, then I suggest you date night bucket list.

 It’s only $348 for the entire year and we keep uploading new information every month to show you what I’m currently doing in my business, what other speakers are doing, and what you need to do.